 Most of us had a hangover, except Cricket and Shepherd.
 The first was an imaginary person, the latter a combat cyborg.
 Poe was holding her head in both hands, growling at anyone who attempted to breathe loudly.
 Mother and I nursed our morning drinks instead of breakfast.
 My second prairie oyster eyed me suspiciously.
 Mother downed his and stood up to do some planning.

-He said something about going solo, so Shepherd and I had a good excuse to persuade him that I was a bad idea.
+He said something about going solo, so Shepherd and I had a good excuse to persuade him that it was a bad idea.
 We didn’t let him leave.
 We might have overdone it a bit, but we didn’t tie him up very effectively.
 He could have freed himself anytime he wanted to.
-It was clear to us, he wouldn’t be safe without his back-up and fuck-up.
+It was clear to us, that he wouldn’t be safe without his backup and fuck-up.
 Which inspired Shepherd, Pomona, and Mother to the weird string of events we were proud of attracting.

 Transportation was tricky, since that kinky recording hid the coordinates to an abandoned mining satellite in the middle of a debris field, beyond Mira, in the Taurus Dark Cloud.
 That was Tampo’s hideout or the entrance to it.
 Reaching the range of fire meant nothing.
 The readings were vague and inconsistent.
 Pinpointing the exact area and scanning for an ambush was impossible.
 Mother fired off some drones that helped with triangulation and served as “eyestalks”.
-It didn’t help much, we still had to fly by VFR.
+It didn’t help much; we still had to fly by VFR.
 “Doesn’t it remind you of something unpleasant?”
 Mother threw me a meaningful look, most likely a trap.
 “Not fancy at first sight.”
 We found what we were searching for.

-The coordinates had to be approached by glider due to the object density and changing magnetic readings in the area.
+The coordinates had to be approached by a glider due to the object’s density and changing magnetic readings in the area.
 Bayard’s blade wings were small enough to maneuver between the floating debris, the ancient mines.
 She was able to land on the transporter-sized scrap metal ball.
 Not fancy at second sight.
 Mother and Shepherd agreed to proceed with the operation Mutiny Shuffle.